How to Develop Custom EMR Software - Tips to Save Your Budget and Nerves

 It may be difficult for people to find time for the creation of requirements, especially if they need to work.
 But nevertheless, their participation is necessary.

 b) Make a Business Analysis

-You can either try to do this by yourself or hire a specialist that will professionally craft a BA for you that will include the challenges and aims of your business, business logic explanation, process optimization and automation suggestions, wireframes and features prioritization.
+You can either try to do this by yourself or hire a specialist that will professionally craft a BA for you that will include the challenges and aims of your business, business logic explanation, process optimization, and automation suggestions, wireframes, and features prioritization.
 Having a Business Analysis allows for quicker and more accurate project estimation.
 At Greenice, we help you with your Business Analysis.

 с) Make a design of your EHR

-As bad usability is one of the most critical reasons of physician burnout, it is worth spending time at the very beginning to make clear and logical UI designs.
+As bad usability is one of the most critical reasons for physician burnout, it is worth spending time at the very beginning to make clear and logical UI designs.
 The design should be made before the development will start.
 Think of mobile and tablet versions.
 Doctors should be able to make notes and get access to the data on the go.
 That’s why the interfaces should be easy to use and highly visual.
 Everything should be on the surface without long paths to get the information.

 Many doctors also admit that they would prefer to delegate such tasks as the patient profile creation to the patient’s self-service to save time during the appointment.
 That’s why having tablet software or remote access is also a good idea.

 Each project should have a development plan to follow and timely deliver the product milestones.
 At each stage of development completion, we organize demo sessions where you and your team can make sure that the project is fulfilled correctly.
 The features are tested by our QA team and can be delivered to your acceptance testing group for verification.